Explosives Regulations 2014

 As the explosives licensing authority, Norfolk Fire and Rescue Service (NFRS) is informing future applicants who wish to store pyrotechnic articles of the change in the law and how it affects them, as potential duty holders of a fireworks storage licence.

 The new Explosives Regulations 2014 (ER14) came into force on 1 October 2014 and consolidate and revoke a number of existing explosives regulations.
-ER14 brings together the requirements of health and safety related explosives legislation into a framework based around common topics and merges registrations into the licensing system.
+ER14 brings together the requirements of health and safety-related explosives legislation into a framework based on common topics and merges registrations into the licensing system.

-As a result of the consolidation the approved code of practice to the manufacture and storage of explosives regulations 2005 (L139) was withdrawn from use on the 01 October 2014.
+As a result of the consolidation the approved code of practice for the manufacture and storage of explosives regulations 2005 (L139) was withdrawn from use on 01 October 2014.

 The new explosive regulations will be supported by a suite of overarching and sub-sector guidance.
 The overarching guidance consists of the following documents:

 A list of frequently asked questions (FAQs) provides further information and there are also links to other organisations that may provide the information or guidance you are seeking.